Employee Engagement Statistics: 23 Facts and Figures on Employee Engagement

 "We would probably never have come up with 50-60% of the ideas ourselves.
 We rely on those who work in the process or system concerned on a daily basis," emphasizes Kira Kebekus, Head of Projects, Innovation & ESG at Europart.

 Kebekus highlights the importance of tapping into the knowledge and expertise of employees directly involved in specific processes or systems within the company.
-Europart utilizes an employee app to actively engage its workforce, encouraging them to submit ideas and suggestions for improvement.
+Europart utilises an employee app to actively engage its workforce, encouraging them to submit ideas and suggestions for improvement.

 The approach has proven successful, with an impressive 87% of the submitted suggestions being implemented.
 Additionally, this initiative has contributed to increased satisfaction among employees, enhancing Europart's reputation as an employer.